Photios I of Constantinople: Secular life

-Most of the popular sources treating Photios's life are written by persons hostile to him.
-The chief contemporary authority for the life of Photios is his bitter enemy, Niketas David Paphlagon, the biographer of his rival Ignatius.
-Modern scholars are thus cautious when assessing the accuracy of the information these sources provide.
-Little is known of Photios's origin and early years.
-It is known that he was born into a notable family and that his uncle Saint Tarasius had been the patriarch of Constantinople from 784–806 under both Empress Irene of Athens (r.
+Most of the sources about Photios's life were written by persons hostile to him especially his bitter enemy, Niketas David Paphlagon.
+Modern scholars are thus cautious when assessing their accuracy.
+(Note: The case of pseudo-Simeon's Chronicle is characteristic: the author argues that Photios was educated after an agreement he concluded with a Jewish magician who offered him knowledge and secular recognition, in case he renounced his faith.)

+Little is known of Photios's origin and early years apart from the fact that he was born into a notable family and his uncle Saint Tarasius had been the patriarch of Constantinople from 784–806 under both Empress Irene of Athens (r.
 797–802) and Emperor Nikephoros I (r.
 802–811).
 During the second Iconoclasm, which began in 814, his family suffered persecution since his father, Sergios, was a prominent iconophile.
 Sergios's family returned to favor only after the restoration of the icons in 842.
-Certain scholars assert that Photius was, at least in part, of Armenian descent, while others merely refer to him as a "Greek Byzantine".
+Certain scholars claim that Photius was, at least in part, of Armenian descent, (Note: David Marshall Lang argues that "Photius [...] was only one of many Byzantine scholars of Armenian descent".
+Peter Charanis notes that "John the Grammarian, Photius, Caesar Bardas and Leo the Philosopher seem to have been the prime movers.
+All four were, at least in part, of Armenian descent [...] as for Photius, the fact is that his mother Irene was the sister of Arshavir, the Arshavir who had married Calomaria the sister of Bardas and the empress Theodora."
+Nicholas Adontz stresses that "Arshavir, Photius' uncle, must not be confused with Arshavir, the brother of John the Grammarian".) but this has been challenged.
+(Note: Toby Bromige notes that "Shirinian identifies many influential Byzantines in the mid-ninth century, such as Photios [...] as Armenian in origin, but these claims have been challenged".
+There is a tendency amongst certain Byzantinists to propose an "Armenian" ancestry for certain Byzantine individuals and/or families with an obscure heritage as a "convenient solution", even if the evidence is flimsy, non-existent or completely fictional.)
+Others refer to him as a "Greek Byzantine".
 Byzantine writers also report that Emperor Michael III (r.
 842–867) once angrily called Photios "Khazar-faced", but whether this was a generic insult or a reference to his ethnicity is unclear.